mheaford/best-repo-ever/README.md

 # best-repo-ever

-This is a test to see how git works.
+This is a test to see how git works, hoping we get a merge conflict!